Responsible Official: SVP and Dean for Campus Life

 Dissent (“Dissent”): the fundamental right of expression of counterpoint(s) through symbols, speech, expression, satire, flyers or leaflets, action, and other comparable forms of expression.
 Further, expression that is designed to make a point, regardless of form, shall be protected as long as it does not violate the guidelines of this Policy.

 Protest (“Protest”): dissent with the goal of change, which may attract attention.
 Protests may include an actual gathering of people to bring attention to the cause, such as picketing, rallies, sit-ins, vigils, or similar forms of expression.
-Protest may also include more individual-based forms of Dissent such as flyers, t-shirts or arm bands, and other type activities.
-Protests should be managed in the same manner with all the same rights as other Meetings or Events.
+Protest may also include more individually-based forms of Dissent such as posting flyers, wearing t-shirts or arm bands, and other similar actions.
+Protests should be supported in the same manner with all the same rights as other Meetings or Events.

 - Current Version of This Policy: http://policies.emory.edu/8.14